Pisarevv/CarCare-Companion/README.md

 Example of how the configuration should look: <br/>
 ![secretsExample](Assets/secretsExample.png) <br />

+6. Configure the CORS policy to accept request from the frontend application based on the localhost port that is running.

 ### Running the Application

 1. Start the backend server: